 We record a provision for sales rebates in the same period as the related sales are recorded.
-These estimates are based on sales activity during the period.
-Actual rebates given could be different from our estimates and current provisions for sales rebates, resulting in future charges to earnings.
+These sales provisions include an estimate of rebates attributable to sales made through authorized distributors.
+As a result of these estimates, actual rebates may differ from our estimates and current provisions for sales rebates, resulting in future charges to earnings.

 We defer revenue recognition on shipment of products to certain customers, principally distributors, under agreements which provide for limited pricing credits or product return privileges, until these products are sold through to end users or the return privileges lapse.
 For sales subject to certain pricing credits or return privileges, the amount of future pricing credits or inventory returns cannot be reasonably estimated given the relatively long period in which a particular product may be held by the customer.
 Therefore, we have concluded that sales to customers under these agreements are not fixed and determinable at the date of the sale and revenue recognition has been deferred.
 We estimate the deferred gross margin on these sales by applying an average gross margin to the actual gross sales.
 The average gross margin is calculated for each category of material using current standard costs.
-The estimated deferred gross margin on these sales, where there are no outstanding receivables, is recorded within the Balance Sheets under the heading of "Deferred revenue."
-There were no significant impairments of deferred cost of revenues in the first three months of fiscal years 2018 or 2017.
+The estimated deferred gross margin on these sales, where there are no outstanding receivables, is recorded within the Balance Sheets within the heading of "Deferred revenue."
+There were no significant impairments of deferred cost of revenues in the first nine months of fiscal years 2018 or 2017.